hazelcast/hazelcast-jet-reference-manual/docs/1100_Additional_Modules/200_hazelcast-jet-kafka/200_WriteKafka.md

 value serializers set in the properties should be able to handle the keys and values received by the processor.

-Internally, a single `KafkaProducer` is created per node, which is shared among all `Processor` instances on that node.
+Internally, a single `KafkaProducer` is created per member, which is shared among all `Processor` instances on that member.

 See the [Kafka code sample](https://github.com/hazelcast/hazelcast-jet-code-samples/tree/master/kafka) for a fully worked example.